 Capsaicin, a substance found in cayenne pepper, is a natural muscle relaxant that’s often recommended to people who live with fibromyalgia and rheumatoid arthritis.
-It can be added to food, like in this grilled shrimp with lime cream recipe, or you can find cayenne pepper in capsule form and as a cream.
+It can be added to food, like in this grilled shrimp recipe, or you can find cayenne pepper in capsule form and as a cream.
 When used as a cream, you can apply it to areas affected by muscle spasms.

 People who have regular muscle pain or spasms might be deficient in vitamin D. This vitamin comes in many forms, including liquids, tablets, and capsules.
 You can also get it in foods like eggs, fish, and fortified milk.
 Getting regular exposure to sunlight is another way to get vitamin D!